*Thanks to Media Impact Project for permitting us to repost this piece.

 But let’s say that you and your funder—and possibly the advocates or grantees who are eager to work with your film—are developing a way to understand how the project is making a difference.
 Even if you feel comfortable (or excited, or realistic) about being part of this assessment, it doesn’t mean that you’re the best person to gather and analyze the data.
 To paraphrase what I heard in a focus group in New York, “So, in addition to financing, producing, getting releases and permits, apologizing to my family, finding a subject that’s gone missing, correcting the color and negotiating my distribution deals…now I’m a social scientist too?”
 This filmmaker would be off making her next film by the time any “change” could be detected.
 But in Los Angeles, another filmmaker said: “It’s my project and I’m the only one who could possibly determine what counts as success.
 That’s my next step.”

 We’re developing a tool to help filmmakers weigh their involvement in assessment.
-(Sign up and we’ll send you our “Perspectrum” once our creative advisors have weighed in.)
+(Sign up for our newsletter and we’ll send you our “Perspectrum” once our creative advisors have weighed in.)

 I’ve seen how powerful documentaries can fuel social change and I want others to understand this power better and be able to harness it for good.
 We have the tools.
 And now we need to apply them in ways that enhance our strategies, inspire new allies, engage the creative community, and strengthen the ecosystem striving for meaningful change.
 Instead of raising our eyebrows, let’s raise these complex, sometimes awkward issues.
 Let’s dig in.